ayoubsvbri/ayoubsabri.github.io/_posts/2019-12-10-getting-started.markdown

 ## setup the toolchain

 I really recommend [this][1] guide.
-It has written for _macOS_ but it shouldn't be that different for _Linux_.
+It has been written for _macOS_ but it shouldn't be that different for _Linux_.
 Follow the steps and at the end you should have installed on your machine:
 - _GNU ARM toolchain_ (compiler, debugger and others...)
 - _STCubeMX_ (makefile generation, Hardware Abstraction Layer and Low Level drivers)
 - _STCubeProgrammer_ or _st-flash_ (flash/program your board)